 The VA can be a great resource, but it isn’t always an option when you’re looking for veterans’ marriage counseling.
 Fortunately, there are also civilian-run programs that provide free or low-cost couples and family counseling to veterans:

 - Give an Hour is a volunteer program that links licensed therapists with veterans, military families, and trauma survivors who need free individual, couples, or family counseling.
 The free counseling sessions are provided once a week for at least one year.

 - The Red Cross Information and Referral Service for Military Families connects veterans with free or low-cost mental health services in their communities.
-The Red Cross even has a free “Hero Care” app for Android and Apple smartphones that can help veterans quickly find local emergency and non-emergency resources.
+The Red Cross even has a free Hero Care app for Android and Apple that can help you quickly find local emergency and non-emergency resources.

 Additional Resources for Veterans

 Some VA facilities and non-military organizations have unique clinics or programs for veterans.
 Some of them offer marriage and family counseling as well as individual counseling and other services.

 You can also read our other article on veterans’ counseling for more information about other local and regional specialty programs for veterans.

 If you’re interested in faith-based therapy, many local and national non-profits offer faith-based programs, and free pastoral counseling may also be available at local churches and religious organizations where you live, including faith-based couples counseling.

 If you’re a veteran, it can be hard to find affordable marriage or couples counseling.
 We hope this article has helped you find a great option where you live, but even if it hasn’t, you may have other options.

 When time and distance create a barrier to counseling, online counseling can be a great option.
 If you can’t get couples counseling through telehealth programs provided by the VA or the Cohen Veterans Network, you can get online couples counseling that can fit any schedule from ReGain (a sponsor).